rust-lang/cargo/src/doc/src/commands/cargo-help.md

        cargo help build

+2. Get help for a nested command:

+       cargo help report future-incompatibilities

+3. The dash-joined form also works:

+       cargo help report-future-incompatibilities

-2. Help is also available with the `--help` flag:
+4. Help is also available with the `--help` flag:

        cargo build --help